 Accommodating the target workload I/O profile is perhaps the most crucial design consideration.
 As a first approximation, organizations need to understand if they are simply deploying low-cost archive storage or if their storage needs to meet specific performance requirements.
-For performance-oriented Ceph clusters, IOPS, throughput, and latency requirements must be clearly defined.
-On the other hand, if the lowest cost per terabyte is the overriding need, a Ceph cluster architecture can be designed at dramatically lower costs.
+If the lowest cost per terabyte is the overriding need, a Ceph cluster architecture can be designed at dramatically lower costs.
 For example, Ceph object archives with erasure-coded pools and without dedicated SSD write journals can be dramatically lower in cost than Ceph block devices on 3x-replicated pools with dedicated flash write journals.

-If needs are more performance-oriented, IOPS and throughput are often taken into consideration.
+For performance-oriented Ceph clusters, however, IOPS, throughput, and latency requirements must be clearly defined.
 Historically, Ceph has performed very well with high-throughput workloads, and has been widely deployed for these use cases.
-Use cases are frequently characterized by large-block, asynchronous, sequential I/O (e.g., digital media performance nodes).
-In contrast, high IOPS workloads are frequently characterized by small-block synchronous random I/O (e.g., 4 KB random I/O).
-At present, the use of Ceph for high IOPS open source database workloads is emerging (e.g., MySQL, MariaDB, and PostgreSQL).
-Moreover, when Ceph is deployed as Cinder block storage for OpenStack virtual machine (VM) instances, it typically serves a mix of IOPs- and throughput-intensive I/O patterns.
+Applications are frequently characterized by largeblock, asynchronous, sequential I/O (such as digital media performance nodes).
+In contrast, high IOPS workloads are frequently characterized by small-block synchronous random I/O (for example, 4KB random I/O).
+The use of Ceph for high IOPS open source database workloads is emerging with MySQL, MariaDB, PostgreSQL and other offerings.
+Moreover, when Ceph is deployed as Cinder block storage for OpenStack virtual machines (VMs), it typically serves a mix of IOPS- and throughputintensive I/O patterns.

 Additionally, understanding the workload read/write mix can affect architecture design decisions.
-For example, erasure-coded pools can perform better than replicated pools for sequential writes, and worse than replicated pools for sequential reads.
-As a result, a write-mostly object archive workload (like video surveillance archival) may perform similarly between erasure-coded pools and replicated pools, with erasure-coded pools being significantly less expensive.
+For example, erasure-coded pools can perform better than replicated pools for sequential writes, but perform worse than replicated pools for sequential reads.
+As a result, a write-mostly object archive workload (such as video surveillance archival) may perform similarly between erasure-coded pools and replicated pools, although erasure-coded pools may be significantly less expensive.

-To simplify configuration and testing choices and help structure optimized cluster configurations, Red Hat categorizes workload profiles as:
+To simplify configuration and testing options and optimally structure optimized cluster configurations, Red Hat categorizes workload profiles as:

-- IOPS-optimized clusters
+- IOPS-optimized

-- Throughput-optimized clusters
+- Throughput-optimized

-- Cost/capacity-optimized clusters
+- Cost/capacity-optimized

-Table 1 provides the criteria used to identify optimal Red Hat Ceph Storage cluster configurations, their properties, and example uses.
-These categories are provided as general guidelines for hard-ware purchase and configuration decisions, and can be adjusted to satisfy unique workload blend.
+Table 1 provides the criteria used to identify optimal Red Hat Ceph Storage cluster configurations, including their properties and example uses.
+These categories are provided as general guidelines for hardware purchasing and configuration decisions, and can be adjusted to satisfy unique workload blends.
 As the workload mix varies from organization to organization, actual hardware configurations chosen will vary.

-As discussed, a single Ceph cluster can be configured to have a multiple pools to serve different workloads.
+As previously mentioned, a single Ceph cluster can be configured to have multiple pools that serve different workloads.
 For example, OSDs on IOPS-optimized servers can be configured into a pool serving MySQL workloads, while OSDs on throughput-optimized servers can be configured into a pool serving digital media performance workloads.